mrtimN/data-cleaning-pandas/README.md

 Hypothesis
 1 Australia is the location with the most variety of sharks.
 2 Summer is the time, where people get attacked most.
-3 Most shark attacks are provoked by men.
+3 Most shark attacks provoked by men, are fatal.